RIKIKU/PowerBeard/README.md

 * Kyle Smith (@RIKIKU1)

-I won't bite most of the time; so if you have any questions please feel free to contact me on my twitter account. but remember that Bugs and feature requests should be discussed through the issue tracker. ^_^
+I won't bite most of the time; so if you have any questions please feel free to contact me on my twitter account.
+But please remember that Bugs and feature requests should be discussed through the issue tracker. ^_^